 Complex models should be modeled as easy as possible and the calculation effort to information content ratio has to remain economical.

-Simufact participates in numerous projects and task forces of associations and expert committees to find solutions to these problems.
+Simufact participates in numerous projects and task forces of associations and expert committees from industry and academic partners to find solutions to these problems.
 Further information can be found under the section Research and Innovation.

 Next to the flash reduction of almost 20%, switching from a double to a quadruple piece increased the output by a 100%.
 A positive side effect was the elimination of temperature spots, which would have resulted in increased scrap and rework rates in the original process chain.